 One of the first pieces of advice I got as a new mom was “not to spoil your baby.”
 Find out what research says CAN spoil your baby.
 It’s not what you think.

 A parent who ignores a baby’s need for comfort or basic nurturing can lead to an insecure form of attachment.
 Due to a lack of responsiveness from their parents, young children either become more difficult to console or are more emotionally ambivalent.
-Securely attached children develop based on how reliable and consistent their caregivers are.
-They aren’t left to cry.
-They are attended to, coddled, and loved.
+So when we leave a baby to cry, he will either become more stressed and cry more.
+Or, he will stop recreating and suppress his needs.

 So, you can spoil your baby; it’s just not the way you would think

-Taking the immense amount of research on the attachment theory into account, spoiling a baby is possible – just not in the way the old wives tale would have us believe.
+Taking the immense amount of research on attachment theory into account, spoiling a baby is possible – just not in the way the old wives tale would have us believe.
 An infant or young child who comes to expect their parent for security – one that has been held, hugged, and soothed often – actually becomes more independent.
 These young children start to view their caregivers as a secure base.
 Because they know their parents will be there when they need them, these kids feel empowered to venture out into their environment and, eventually, the world.
 Conversely, a parent who backs away from their child when their child needs them creates insecurity and uncertainty.
 These young children are reportedly less independent and competent.